drgonzalomora/WhisperingAssistant/README.md

 ```

 ## 📌 TODOs
+- Add support for dynamic prompting and better prompting depending on the context.
+  - We can use different parameters like the current active window, the content of the clipboard, some keywords used or detected during the first 4 seconds of transcription.
+- Support on GPT for continuing the conversation instead of just creating a new one.
 - Custom cut off time based on command type
-- Support on GPT for continuing the conversation instead of just creating a new one.
-- Add support for dynamic prompting and more better prompting depending on the context.
-  - We can use different parameters like the current active window, the content of the clipboard, some keywords used or detected during the first 4 seconds of transcription.
+- If transcription is done in quick succession, it could mean that the previous transcription is incorrect.
+- Pass false positive hot-word to ASR
+- Automatic muting of hot-word

 ## 📌 Clean Up
 - Specify all the versions for all the dependencies to make sure that the project is easily replicable even in the future.